-Joseph P. Salvo currently serves as General Counsel of HiT Entertainment, an international children’s entertainment company that owns such pre-eminent pre-school brands as Barney, Thomas the Tank, Bob the Builder and Angelina Ballerina, with responsibility for a combined Legal & Business Affairs team with offices in NYC and London.
-He also serves as Vice President & Associate General Counsel at Mattel, Inc., (which acquired HiT in February, 2012) with shared responsibility for the Mattel Legal & Business Affairs group.
-HiT and Mattel are involved in all forms of audio and audiovisual production and licensing, including television, film, audio, digital services and home video, as well as licensing out HIT and Mattel brands for books, publishing and consumer products.
+Joseph P. Salvo currently serves as Executive Vice President and General Counsel of Sesame Workshop, the home of the iconic children’s educational program “Sesame Street”, a position he has held since May 2016.
+Prior to his role at Sesame Workshop, He served from 2008 until 2016 as General Counsel of HiT Entertainment, an international children’s entertainment company that owns such pre-eminent pre-school brands as Barney, Thomas the Tank, Bob the Builder and Angelina Ballerina, with responsibility for a combined Legal & Business Affairs team with offices in NYC and London.
+He also served as Vice President & Associate General Counsel at Mattel, Inc., (which acquired HiT in February, 2012) with shared responsibility for the Mattel Legal & Business Affairs group.
+Each of Sesame Workshop, HiT and Mattel are involved in all forms of audio and audiovisual production and licensing, including television, film, sound recordings and music publishing, digital services and home video, as well as licensing their brands for use in books, games and consumer products.

 Prior to becoming General Counsel to HiT, Salvo spent 13 years working for a combination of Sony Music, Arista Records and Sony BMG Music Entertainment, where he was involved in a wide variety of .contract, licensing and intellectual property issues and personally handled contract negotiations and drafting for such diverse artists as Bruce Springsteen, Celine Dion, Whitney Houston, Yo Yo Ma and John Mayer.
 He started his career as a litigator at Weil Gotshal & Manges in NY for 5 ½ years, where he specialized in copyright and IP litigation.